 Fixing an error on your credit report starts with identifying one.
 You can get a complete Equifax Credit Report for free from CreditKarma.com.
 If you spot an error, get your full Equifax report from AnnualCreditReport.com.

 You can get one free copy of your Equifax credit report each year.
-This video will show you how to get a copy of the report.

 Step Two: Contact The Creditor